dmerejkowsky/blog/content/post/0090-a-definition-of-the-linux-desktop.md

 You can can choose your window manager, your init system, your package manager ...

-You can choose when and what to update (less so on "rolling distros" lie Arch Linux, although it is still possible with extra care ...), etc.
+You can choose when and what to update (less so on "rolling distributions" like Arch Linux, although it is still possible with extra care ...), etc.

 Control is everywhere and so ubiquitous it's even scary.
 But it's free: nothing prevents you from experimenting but time and energy.